Harvard Divinity School Library

-Established more than 100 years ago at the Divinity School, AHTL is the resource hub for the study of religion at Harvard.
+Established more than 200 years ago at the Harvard Divinity School, the Divinity Library is the resource hub for the study of religion at Harvard.
 Its collections support the study of Judaism, Christianity, Islam, Hinduism, Buddhism, and other religious traditions; the many approaches to the study of religion practiced by Harvard scholars; and the study of religion in relation to other disciplines and practices, such as politics, ethics, women’s studies, gender studies, social sciences, philosophy, history, literature, the arts, pastoral care, and ministry.
-Historical strengths of the AHTL collections include Protestant Christianity, Unitarian Universalism, and Biblical Studies.
+Historical collection strengths include Protestant Christianity, Unitarian Universalism, and Biblical Studies.
 Additional areas of collecting emphasis since the second half of the twentieth century include Women’s Studies in Religion, the relation of religion to ethnicity and to LGBTQ studies, the ecumenical movement, interreligious communication, and religion and peace-making.

 The largest library at Harvard, Widener maintains many important collections for the study of religion.
 Major strengths include its broad and deep collections in Judaica, Islamic Studies, Hinduism, Buddhism, and other Asian religious and philosophical traditions.
 Widener also maintains some of the world’s best research collections in Near Eastern Languages and Civilizations, Classical Antiquity, Medieval Studies, Catholic and Orthodox Christianity, Asian Studies, African Studies, Latin American Studies, Philosophy and Ethics, Psychology, Folklore, Mythology, and much more.